The pimply squire|

 A Storm of Swords

 When Sandor refuses to go to Harrenhal or King's Landing with his brother's men, a fight ensues.
 The squire tries to join in, but Arya throws a wine cup at his white pimple and knocks him down.
 The squire interrupts Arya when she tries to aid Sandor, so she stabs him in the belly with his own knife.
 After the Tickler and Polliver are killed, the mortally-wounded squire cries and begs for mercy.
 The boy mistakenly refers to Sandor as a knight, so the Hound strikes his face.
-Since the squire will be a long time dying, Sandor tells Arya to give him mercy and asks if she remembers where the heart is.
+Since the squire will take a long time dying, Sandor tells Arya to give him mercy and asks if she remembers where the heart is.
 Arya takes Needle, which she had recovered from Polliver's body, and kills the squire.
 She claims eight silvers from his body.

 A Feast for Crows